Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

-To further validate the analysis about disentanglement and entanglement in section~\ref{sec:entanglement}, we also conduct the experiment in the preceding section on the entangled $\bm z$-space.
-The same optimization method of GAN inversion in (\ref{eq:inversion}) is employed.
-For the $\bm z$-space, the initial $\bm z_0$s for three algorithms are derived from $\bm y$-to-$\bm z$ mapping via the invertible network, i.e. $\bm z_0 = \phi(\bm y_0)$.
-Namely, three algorithms use the exactly same initial reconstruction for the initialization in the $\bm z$-space and the $\bm y$-space, as the second row shows in Figure~\ref{fig:optimization_on_yz}.
-From Figure~\ref{fig:optimization_on_yz}(c) and (d), we can see the significantly better reconstruction results in the $\bm y$-space than in the $\bm z$-space.
+Besides the analysis on encoder learning , this section further shows that even for finetuning on a specific image, it will fail when optimizing in the entangled $ \bm z $-space.
+As shown in section~\ref{exp:finetuning}, we have three different initialization methods when finetuning on a specific image.
+Here we continue using these three initialization methods to conduct the experiments in the $ \bm z $-space and $ \bm y $-space, respectively.
+Note that the difference between the encoder learning and finetuning on a specific image is that learning the encoder needs to minimize the reconstruction loss (e.g. Equation~(\ref{eq:lia-rec-loss})) on the entire dataset.
+In contrast, optimization through Equation~(\ref{eq:gan-inversion2}) just needs to minimize the reconstruction loss on a specific image.
+For the $\bm z$-space, the initial $\bm z_0$s for three methods are derived from $\bm y$-to-$\bm z$ mapping via the invertible network, $i.e.$ $\bm z_0 = \phi(\bm y_0)$.
+Specifically, three algorithms use exactly the same initial values in the $\bm z$-space and $\bm y$-space, as the second row shows in Figure~\ref{fig:optimization_on_yz}.
+From Figures~\ref{fig:optimization_on_yz}(c) and (d), we can see that the reconstruction is substantially improved when the reconstruction is performed in the $\bm y$-space compared to the $\bm z$-space.
 These three algorithms all fail to converge at the correct minima in the $\bm z$-space.
-An intriguing observation is that for random initialization, the inversion algorithm is capable of attaining the nearly correct reconstruction in the $\bm y$-space, whereas it totally fails to produce the meaningful face for the DiCaprio case in the $\bm z$-space.
-This is evidence that the entanglement of variables deteriorates the convergence of the algorithm.
+Table~\ref{tab:quat-different-space} shows the qualitative results on different spaces, which also indicates that the optimization in the $\bm y$-space obtains much better results than that in the $\bm z$-space.
+Recall that the $ \bm y $-space is of disentanglement and the $ \bm z $-space is of entanglement, which is another evidence that the entanglement is the key factor to prevent the success of the inference for GANs.